eirikeg1/dribbling-detection-algorithm/README.md

 ## Dataset

 * This tool is designed for data in the same format of the [Soccer net game state recognition challenge](https://github.com/SoccerNet/sn-gamestate/).
-* An end-to-end pipeline which can easily preprocess and annotate a raw video file to the expected format can be found in the drible detection pipeline [github](https://github.com/eirikeg1/dribbling-detection-algorithm).
+* An end-to-end pipeline which can easily preprocess and annotate a raw video file to the expected format can be found in the dribble detection pipeline [github](https://github.com/eirikeg1/dribbling-detection-algorithm).
 By disabling the last step of the pipeline in the config file, only the preprocessed dataset is saved.
 * A simple way to download the data is through the official [Hugging Face dataset](https://huggingface.co/datasets/SoccerNet/SN-GSR-2025).
 * The official challenge repository, with other instructions of how to download the data can be found at [sn-gamestate](https://github.com/SoccerNet/sn-gamestate)
 * Refer to the official [SoccerNet website](https://www.soccer-net.org/) for more information about soccernet and their challenges/datasets